Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Simulation studies

 Under each simulation scenario, true values of WR $\theta$ and WD $\eta$ are determined using Monte Carlo approximation based on the simulated potential outcomes.
-We compare several different estimators including the unadjusted estimator $\widehat{\tau}^{\text{UNADJ}}$ (UNADJ), the IPW estimator $\widehat{\tau}^{\text{IPW}}$ (IPW), the OW estimator $\widehat{\tau}^{\text{OW}}$ (OW), the augmented IPW estimator $\widehat{\tau}^{\text{AIPW}}$ (AIPW) and the augmented OW estimator $\widehat{\tau}^{\text{AOW}}$ (AOW) for WR and WD.
+We compare the unadjusted estimator $\widehat{\tau}^{\text{UNADJ}}$ (UNADJ), the IPW estimator $\widehat{\tau}^{\text{IPW}}$ (IPW), the OW estimator $\widehat{\tau}^{\text{OW}}$ (OW), the augmented IPW estimator $\widehat{\tau}^{\text{AIPW}}$ (AIPW) and the augmented OW estimator $\widehat{\tau}^{\text{AOW}}$ (AOW) for WR and WD.
 For weighting estimators and augmented weighting estimators, the propensity score is estimated by logistic regression including six baseline covariates as linear terms.
-For the augmented weighting estimators, we keep the same propensity score model specification, and the working outcome regression model is specified as an ordinal logistic regression including the six previously defined baseline covariates as linear terms with quadratic terms or interaction terms.
+For the augmented weighting estimators, we keep the same propensity score model specification, and the working outcome regression model is specified as an ordinal logistic regression including the six baseline covariates as linear terms plus quadratic terms or plus interaction terms.

 When evaluating the accuracy of the point estimator, we generate the observed data $\mO_i=(Y_i,Z_i,X_i)$ with three different sample sizes $n \in \{200,300,400\}$ under both balanced and unbalanced designs based on the quadratic association model \eqref{quadratic} and the covariate interaction model \eqref{interaction}, and calculate the relative bias (bias divided by the true estimand value times 100).
-To explore the model robustness property of the augmented weighting estimators, we also explore the results when we omit quadratic terms $X^2_{i,j}$ and interaction terms $X_{i,j}\times X_{i,k}$ ($j\neq k$) when specifying the ordinal outcome logistic regression.
+To explore the model robustness property of the augmented weighting estimators, we also explore the results when we omit quadratic terms $X^2_{i,j}$ and interaction terms $X_{i,j} X_{i,k}$ ($j\neq k$) when specifying the ordinal outcome logistic regression.
 We refer to this scenario as ``model mis-specification'' and corresponding augmented IPW and augmented OW as AIPW-mis and AOW-mis, respectively.